Rosemoe/sora-editor/README.md

 A professional code editor on Android platform with good performance and nice features.
 ***Work In Progress*** This project is still developing slowly because of school.
 Bugs may be inside.
 It is ***not*** recommended to use this project for production use.
 ***Note:***
-Code in branch `master` will be a stable version which can run without a lot problems (but sometimes there might be some important problems that has been solved in `dev`).
-Branch `dev` has newest features in editor and is developing.
+Branch `dev` has newest features and bug patches in editor and is developing.
-Any non-public method or field can be changed and moved or even deleted at current period of developing.
+Any method or field can be changed, moved or even deleted at current period.
-If master branch has bugs, you may try out dev branch.
-If you find any bug or require enhancement please send it to me by issues or other ways.
+If you find any bug or require any enhancement, please send it to me by issues or other ways.

-See [Projects/CodeEditor](https://github.com/Rosemoe/CodeEditor/projects/1) to get more information about what I am working on.
+See [Projects](https://github.com/Rosemoe/CodeEditor/projects/) to get more information about what I am working on.
 ***Issues and pull requests are welcome.***
 ## Features
 - [x] Smooth Syntax highlight